sengeezer/fika-frontend-exercise/FikaSearch/README.md

 ### Development

 * **Setup:** Before running the app for the first time, run `npm install` from this directory.
-* While in development, simply use `npm start` from this directory to run the app.
+* While in development, simply use `npm start` from this directory to run the development server.

 ### Run instructions for iOS